Osella: Sportscars

-A few of those sports cars even found their way to the Can Am series, although without much success.
+A few Osella sports cars found their way to the Can Am series, although without much success.
 The most prestigious result was during the 1984 Can Am season with a third place in the championship for the 2-litre class; the car was the Osella PA10 driven by Armando Trentini, and was the only two-seater in the championship; the rest of the 2-litre class field comprised single-seater F2 cars with covered wheels.

 In the 1990s, Osella moved to Atella in the south of Italy where he built a new ultra-modern facility to produce some very competitive sports cars.
 Many of them were sold to privateers, while others were entered in several classes by the Osella works team.
-The works team was particularly successful in hillclimb races.
+The works team was once again particularly successful in hillclimb races.
 In 1995 Osella works team driver Pasquale Irlando won all 9 races of the European Hillclimb Championship using the Osella PA20.
 He won the title in 1997, 1998 and 1999 consecutively.
 His successor Fabio Danti died in one of Osella's cars when he was competing in the 2000 Championship.
 Hillclimb stars like Franz Tschager and Martin Krisam continue to use Osella cars.
 In 2001 the factory was transferred back near Turin, in Verolengo, and continued activity building sport cars for hill climbing and minor sport race championship.

 At the end of 2022, Osella Motorsports LTD merged with Osella Engineering.
-Under the leadership of Enzo Osella and Giuseppe Angiulli, the company, now known as Osella corse, produced cars such as the PA21 JrB from the E2B class, that can be equipped with motorcycling propellers from 1000 to 1600 cc., with a set-up both for hill climbing and track.
-This new collaboration, according to Enzo Osella, "breathed life into Osella and also into the spirit that has been driving the team".
+Under the joint leadership of Enzo Osella and Giuseppe Angiulli, the company, now known as Osella corse, produced cars such as the PA21 JrB from the E2B class, that could be equipped with motorcycling propellers from 1000 to 1600 cc., with a set-up both for hill climbing and track.
+This new collaboration, according to Osella, "breathed life into Osella and also into the spirit that has been driving the team".

+Osella also participated in the Cronoscalata Monte Erice, having won the race various times.